Charles Autobees was a trader, trapper and mountain man in the American West.

-He soon returned to St. Louis, Missouri briefly, and when he went west again to Taos, New Mexico, his 14 year-ol brother Tom Tobin came with him in the company of Ceran St. Vrain.
-Charles lived as a mountain man and trader for several years, often working with such names as William Bent, Ceran St. Vrain, Kit Carson, James Bridger, and James Beckwourth He was also a familiar figure among numerous Indian tribes including the Arapaho, Blackfoot, Cheyenne, Teton Lakota, Navajo, and Ute.
+He soon returned to St. Louis, Missouri briefly, and when he went west again to Taos, New Mexico, his 14-year-old brother Tom Tobin came with him in the company of Ceran St. Vrain.
+Charles lived as a mountain man and trader for several years, often working with such names as William Bent, Ceran St. Vrain, Kit Carson, James Bridger, and James Beckwourth.
+He was also a familiar figure among numerous Indian tribes including the Arapaho, Blackfoot, Cheyenne, Teton Lakota, Navajo, and Ute.
 During these years he learned to speak a number of tribal languages as well as Spanish.
-He was also “married” to a number of Indian women and two hispanic women over the years.
+He was also “married” to a number of Indian women and two Hispanic women over the years.

-In 1853, he homesteaded a ranch near the junction of the Huerfano and Arkansas Rivers.
-At this time he was “married” to an Arapahoe woman named Sycamore.
+In 1853, he homesteaded a ranch near the junction of the Huerfano and Arkansas Rivers in Colorado.
+At this time he was “married” to an Arapaho woman named Sycamore.
 Settling in the midst of Ute territory, most other area pioneers were driven away by the tribe.
 However, when Charles was threatened by them, he and his wife Sycamore, both fought steadily against them for more than two hours, before the Ute finally retreated.
 In 1861, he became one of the first three County Commissioners of Huerfano County, Colorado Territory.
 Over the years, he also operated a ferry across the Arkansas River, ran a saloon near Fort Reynolds, Colorado, and acted as a scout during the Indian wars.

 Though he lived on his ranch for 30 years, it was later found that the land didn’t qualify under US Government Homestead rules and he eventually lost his property.
 He spent his last years with his second “legal” wife, Juanita Gomez, living in near poverty.
-He died on June 17, 1882 and was buried in the Saint Vrain Cemetery in Avondale, Colorado.
+He died on June 17, 1882, and was buried in the Saint Vrain Cemetery in Avondale, Colorado.
 The original headstone marking the exact location of his grave was swept away by one of the many floods of the nearby Huerfano River.
 However, an elevated memorial headstone was later erected.